Hannah Arendt: Return to Berlin (1931–1933)

 In Berlin, where the couple initially lived in the predominantly Jewish area of Bayerisches Viertel (Bavarian Quarter or "Jewish Switzerland") in Schöneberg, Stern obtained a position as a staff-writer for the cultural supplement of the Berliner Börsen-Courier, edited by Herbert Ihering, with the help of Bertold Brecht.
 There he started writing using the pen name Günther Anders, i.e. "Günther Other".
 Arendt assisted Günther with his work, but the shadow of Heidegger hung over their relationship.
 While Günther was working on his Habilitationsschrift, Arendt had abandoned the original subject of German Romanticism for her thesis in 1930, and turned instead to Rahel Varnhagen and the question of assimilation.
 Anne Mendelssohn had accidentally acquired a copy of Varnhagen's correspondence and excitedly introduced her to Arendt, donating her collection to her.
-A little later, Arendt's own work on Romanticism led her to a study of Jewish salons and eventually to those of Varnhagen.
+A little later, Arendt's work on Romanticism led her to a study of Jewish salons and eventually to those of Varnhagen.
 In Rahel, she found qualities she felt reflected her own, particularly those of sensibility and vulnerability.
 Rahel, like Hannah, found her destiny in her Jewishness.
 Hannah Arendt would come to call Rahel Varnhagen's discovery of living with her destiny as being a "conscious pariah".
 This was a personal trait that Arendt had recognized in herself, although she did not embrace the term until later.